ujwala-123/My-UMBC-Capstone-Project/docs/report.md

 Thereby, these insights can inform targeted interventions and policies designed to reduce accidents and through web app, people enhance their knowledge of the potential severity of injuries resulting from vehicle crashes in Maryland.

 ### Future Scope
+1. Building a machine learning model with more accuracy by tuning hyperparameters.
-Develop web application using Azure web services for more scalability, reliability and ability to integrate with other Azure services.
+2. Developing web application using Azure web services for more scalability, reliability and ability to integrate with other Azure services.
+3. Developing a mobile application for real-time prediction and alerts.